tossowski/LIMO/README.md

 ## Training

 We utilize [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) framework for training, which provides a convenient and efficient training pipeline.
-Our training setup used 32× H100 80GB GPUs.

 ### Training Setup